Guangan Sichuan, China Travel Guide

 Local SIM Cards and Mobile Providers: China Mobile, China Unicom, and China Telecom are major network providers.
 Purchase SIM cards at airports or official stores.
 Passport registration occurs for activation.
 Affordable data packages are readily available, with good coverage.

-VPN: A Virtual Private Network (VPN) is a consideration for getting to many international websites and apps, including Google, Facebook, Instagram, WhatsApp, and X/Twitter.
+VPN: A Virtual Private Network (VPN) is a consideration for arriving at numerous international web pages and apps, including Google, Facebook, Instagram, WhatsApp, and X/Twitter.
 Download and set up a reliable VPN before arriving inside China.

-Knowing the typical operating hours for businesses and being aware of holidays will assist with planning.
+Knowing the typical operating hours for businesses and being mindful of holidays will assist with planning.

 ATMs are widely available, often 24/7.
 They accept major international cards (Visa, MasterCard, Plus, Cirrus).